-Unless you end up spending the rest of your life with your first love, odds are you’re going to experience one of life’s greatest woes: debilitating post-breakup loneliness and the seven stages of heartbreak that go along with it.
+Unless you end up spending the rest of your life with your first love, odds are you’re going to experience one of life’s greatest woes: debilitating post-breakup loneliness and the ten stages of heartbreak that go along with it.

 Breakups are totally worth it as long as you learn something, right?
 You may come out a stronger, wiser person on the other end of a breakup, but the process of getting there has to be some kind of cosmic joke.

 Feeling lost about where you rank on the heartbreak-o-meter?
-We’re giving you a chart of the 7 stages of heartbreak.
+We’re giving you a chart of the 10 stages of heartbreak.

 When it comes to the stages of heartbreak, your first round can go one of two ways.
 Your possible first stage may just be anticipation.

 Your lover was playing the long con, and you were wise to their game.
 You caught their subtle eye rolls, felt them backing away from you, and took note every time they told you they were hanging out with friends when they were really out at the club.
 This breakup may not have been a surprise to you, but it sure did hurt all the same.
 [Read: 20 signs your relationship is -oh-so-over already]

 Breakups bring us unbelievable heartache.
 Some feel that mourning a breakup is psychologically similar to mourning a death.
 The loss is so overpowering sometimes the mind can’t comprehend the difference.
 This can be particularly hard to bear when we don’t see the end of a relationship coming.

 There was no anticipation, no telltale signs.
 You had no opportunity to slowly back away or to try and remedy the situation.
 Instead, the person you care for more than anyone just told you they no longer love you.

-Denial of a breakup isn’t as bonkers as you flat out deny that you’re no longer a couple.
+Denial of a breakup isn’t as bonkers as you flat out denying that you’re no longer a couple.
 Rather, it’s more like you’re in denial that you’ll stay broken up.
-You have hopes of getting back together and picking up where you left off.
-I mean, you have to reconcile at some point, right?
-You were the perfect couple!
+[Read: Stages of a long-term relationship breakup you have to experience]

 You may shelve your hurt feelings during the denial stage and try to psychologically convince yourself that this breakup is just a phase and you’ll be back together soon.

 PS: This is really harmful to your psychological state.
-You ignore your grief when what you really should do is drowning your sorrows in a pint of mint chip ice cream and binge-watching Netflix with your friends.
+You ignore your grief when what you really should do is drown your sorrows in a pint of mint chip ice cream and binge-watching Netflix with your friends.
 [Read: The pain of loving someone who doesn’t love you back]

 You swear that you’ll be a better mate, more understanding, more available, more attentive in the sack.
 You’ll even do that thing they like with the vibrating and the tongue and the…

 The list goes on and on.
 Whatever you can do or say to get them to entertain the thought of getting back together, you’ll try it.
 This stage is rife with social media stalking.

 Becoming your ex’s “friend with benefits” is often a bargaining chip that women like to use.
 Do yourself a giant favor: unless your ex was the best lay you’ll ever have, skip this mistake waiting to happen.

 How could your ex do this?
 Don’t they see what a catch you are?
 How could they not appreciate everything you’ve done for them?
 They’ll never get head as good as you gave ever again!

-Opposite of the example above where you find out who your true friends are and cling to them for life as your new source of happiness, you may end up hating the world and everything in it—including your friends.
+Opposite of the example above, where you find out who your true friends are and cling to them for life as your new source of happiness, you may end up hating the world and everything in it—including your friends.

 Howard Hughes has nothin’ on you.
 You are deep into the sorrow stage.
 Right now your life consists of non-stop crying and reclusive behavior.
 You’re sad about everything: your breakup, the way you look, where your life is headed, the squirrel who keeps digging in your backyard.